hananeelmouden/hananeelmouden/README.md

 - 👋 Hi, I’m @hananeelmouden
-- 👀 I’m interested in practicing by making somz projects
+- 👀 I’m interested in practicing by making some projects
 - 🌱 I’m currently learning python language and data analytics
 - 📫 How to reach me :by this account